quickcatcher/parspec-assignment/README.md

 # parspec-assignment

-This document provides instructions for setting up and running the e-commerce order backend system.
+This document provides instructions for setting up and running the parspec-assignemnet order backend system.

 ## Prerequisites